 Public Service Spotlight

-Chief of Staff for the Charter Schools Accountability and Support Team at NYC Department of Education
+Chief of Staff Charter Schools Accountability and Support Team at NYC Department of Education

 Tell us about your current public service work.
 Can you briefly describe your employment organization and position responsibilities, as well as any relevant volunteer or entrepreneurial activities?